eth-educators/ethstaker-guides/alerting.md

 $ sudo chown prometheus:prometheus /etc/prometheus/alert_rules.yml
 ```

 Restart your prometheus service and check the status to make sure it's running correctly.
-If you prometheus service is not configured to run using systemd with the prometheus.service name, adjust accordingly.
+If your prometheus service is not configured to run using systemd with the `prometheus.service` name, adjust accordingly.

 ```
 $ sudo systemctl restart prometheus.service